GLOBAL MARKETS-Asian stocks pause rally, eyeing China stimulus, Powell testimony | Headlines

 Some officials have already sounded hawkish, and with the dot plot indicating two more hikes, markets are pricing in a 70% probability of the Fed hiking rates by a quarter point in July before holding steady for the remainder of the year..
 "Fed Chair Powell gives House and Senate testimony with focus on whether the July FOMC (Federal Open Market Committee) meeting is truly 'live', and if the Fed dot plot of two more hikes is a true base case depending on the data or more 'aspirational'," said Ray Attrill, head of foreign exchange strategy at National Australia Bank.

 The Bank of England also meets on Thursday when it is set to raise interest rates by a quarter point to a 15-year high of 4.75%.
 Markets are betting on the British central bank's rates rising to nearly 6% this year.
-The dollar index was little changed against major peers at 102.34 early on Monday, after falling 1.2% the previous week, the most in five months.
+In the currency markets, the dollar index was little changed against major peers at 102.33 on Monday, after falling 1.2% the previous week, the most in five months.

-The yen was undermined by a dovish BOJ, touching a seven-month low of 141.90 per dollar, while the hawkish the European Central Bank, which hiked rates by a quarter point last week, helped the euro hold near a five-week top at $1.094.
+The yen was undermined by a dovish BOJ, touching a seven-month low of 141.97 per dollar, while the hawkish European Central Bank, which hiked rates by a quarter point last week, helped the euro hold near a five-week top at $1.093.
 Oil prices tumbled more than 1% on Monday.
-U.S. crude futures fell 1.0% to 71.03 per barrel, and Brent crude was down 1.3% at $75.63 per barrel.
+U.S. crude futures fell 1.5% to 70.74 per barrel, and Brent crude was down 1.4% at $75.52 per barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)